Homeโ€บArticlesโ€บGuideโ€บEpidemiology & Public Health Guide

 Step 4: Calculate Incidence Rate

-The Incidence Rate Calculator measures how many new cases of a condition occur in a population over a specific time period, which is the standard way epidemiologists track whether a disease is spreading faster or slower over successive time periods, distinct from simply counting total cumulative cases.
+The Incidence Rate Calculator measures how many new cases of a condition occur in a population over a specific time period.
+That's the standard way epidemiologists track whether a disease is spreading faster or slower over successive time periods, distinct from simply counting total cumulative cases.

 Step 5: Calculate Mortality Rate